RickyRomero/hello.rickyromero.com/projects/design-systems/index.md

 [img]

 Variable fonts are notable for their design flexibility and, on the web, their performance.
+From a design standpoint, they're great because you can render any font weight you want.
+It doesn't have to be one of the fixed weights.
+For example, if the regular weight in a variable font is a smidge too light, you can thicken it yourself.
+A novel (and hacky) use of this is to [compensate for macOS's thicker antialiasing on white text.](https://css-tricks.com/using-css-custom-properties-to-adjust-variable-font-weights-in-dark-mode/) Weights are just the tip of the iceberg too; [check out Cheee Variable](https://v-fonts.com/fonts/cheee-variable) to see what I mean.

-Normally, you need several files to render a font on the web.
+As for performance, you normally need several files to render a font on the web.
 This requires several HTTP requests, which can be slow on a cellular connection.
 With variable fonts, all those weights are condensed into a single file.
 This reduces redundant data, and removes the need for separate HTTP requests.
-In turn, it allows for faster font rendering, increasing performance.
-That's why *this* site uses a variable version of the font [Codec Pro.](https://www.zetafonts.com/codec-pro)
+In turn, it decrases load times, rendering the page faster.
+That's why *this* site is set in a variable version of the font [Codec Pro.](https://www.zetafonts.com/codec-pro)

-I submitted a brief outlining all the benefits of adopting variable fonts, and tested load times across several Intuit pages to ensure there wouldn't be any performance regressions.
-Later, after receiving the variable font, I wrote a boilerplate implementation, suitable for production use, that developers could reference as they adopted the font.
+At Intuit, I proactively submitted a brief to leadership outlining all the benefits of adopting variable fonts.
+I also included load times tested across many Intuit pages to ensure there wouldn't be any performance regressions.
+Later, after receiving the variable font, I wrote a production-ready implementation which developers could reference as they adopted the font.
 I even coached teams on how to optimize the font for blistering load times.
 This involves special techniques like [instancing](https://fonttools.readthedocs.io/en/latest/varLib/instancer.html) and [subsetting](https://fonttools.readthedocs.io/en/latest/subset/index.html) using the open-source `fonttools` library.

 ---